pringyy/Explore-MMO/README.md

 * A detailed and immersive 2D map created using software called Tiled.
 * Built using copyright free game art assets created by Pipoya and can be found here: https://pipoya.itch.io/pipoya-rpg-tileset-32x32?download
+* Collisions layers were created so Phaser can handle not letting players overlap certain objects (like walls and trees)
+* All houses in the map can be entered.

+#### Text-based chat

+* Players communicate using a text-based chat
+* This is an improtant feature as the game aims to develop communication skills
+* Without this no communication would be possible on the wbe application

 #### Quests to be completed
-Using Phaser 5 quests were designed to develop communication skills, which are described in the dissertation, and they can be broken down as follows:
+Using Phaser 5 quests were designed to develop communication skills, dicussed further in dissertation, and they can be broken down as follows

-- Quest 1: Blindfolded Maze Navigation
-- Quest 2: Coin Scanvenger Hunt
-- Quest 3: Mountain Navigation Quest
-- Quest 4: Blinded by Death Quest
-- Quest 5: Sword Scanvenger Hunt
+- Quest 1: Players need to navigate a player who cannot see their character movement to the end of the quest using the chat
+- Quest 2: Players need to find 10 sets of coins scattered around the map in 10 minutes
+- Quest 3: Players need to navigate to the top of a mountain while an other player communicates the route from the opposite side of the map
+- Quest 4: Players need to navigate a player who cannot see from the graveyard to the church in 5 minutes
+- Quest 5: Players need to find 7 swords scattered around the map in 5 minutes

 #### Database

-MongoDB databe is used to store all chat logs, user details and user quest progression.
+A MongoDB database is used to store all chat logs, user details and user quest progression.
 Storing user quest progression allows player to start from where they left off when they login at a later date.

 #### JWT token security